Rationing in the United Kingdom: Post-Second World War 1945–1954

 On 8 May 1945, the Second World War ended in Europe, but rationing continued for several years afterwards.
 Some aspects of rationing became stricter than they were during the war.
 Bread was rationed from 21 July 1946 to 24 July 1948.
 Average body weight fell and potato consumption increased.
 Certain foodstuffs that the average 1940s British citizen would find unusual, for example whale meat and canned snoek fish from South Africa, were not rationed.
 Despite this, they did not prove popular.
 In 1950, 4,000 tonnes of whale meat went unsold on Tyneside.

-When sweets were taken off ration in April 1949 (but sugar was still rationed), there was, understandably, a rush on sweetshops, and rationing had to be reintroduced in August, remaining until 1953.
+When sweets were taken off ration in April 1949 (but sugar was still rationed), there was a rush on sweetshops, and rationing was reintroduced in August, remaining until 1953.
 At the time, this was presented as necessary to feed people in European areas under British control, whose economies had been devastated by the fighting.
 This was partly true, but with many British men still mobilised in the armed forces, an austere economic climate, a centrally-planned economy under the post-war Labour government and the curtailment of American assistance (in particular, the closure of the Combined Food Board in 1946), resources were not available to expand food production and food imports.
 Frequent strikes by some workers, most critically dock workers, made things worse.

 A common ration book fraud was the ration books of the dead being kept and used by the living.